10 Solar, Storage, and Energy Predictions for 2024

 3. Manufacturing Plant Completion Challenges

 While the IRA incentivizes clean energy manufacturing, complexities surrounding incentive application and supply chain intricacies will impede the completion of anticipated manufacturing plants.
-Despite announcements of over 60 plants, operationalizing these facilities at full scale will prove challenging, highlighting the intricacies of translating incentives into tangible production outcomes.
+Despite announcements of over 60 plants, operationalizing these facilities at full scale will be challenging, highlighting the intricacies of translating incentives into tangible production outcomes.

 4. End of Net Metering and Utility Dynamics